J-Priebe/pascal0-compiler/README.md

 A simplified  and fully compatible subset of Pascal (i.e., works with any regular Pascal compiler), created by Dr. Emil Sekerinski for McMaster 4TB3.

 ## Usage
-Compile a Pascal0 source file with
+Compile a Pascal0 source file to assembly with

 `python3 compile.py /path/to/my_p0_code.p [options]`